gfosp/osp-device-guidelines/README.md

 I think my brain just answered this: It should definetly be possible.<br>What's more: Apps should have an API (which by default requests access every time) that allows them to open an app of the opposite OS.
 OSPos could act as a bridge.
 (But in best conditions you wouldn't notice that OSP is acting as a bridge.)

 One option could be to have two chipsets in one phone. - But it would be power consuming and probably/hopefully not necessary.

+Anything will probably only work on a few verified high-end or new devices.